ocul-libraries/NZ-Duplicate-Verification/README.md

 # NZ-Duplicate-Verification
 This project compares publisher, publication data, and edition statements in bibliographic records to verify true duplicates before merging.
-It uses a CSV input and JSON transformation rules, then outputs a a merge-combine.csv file that can be used with Alma's built in Merge Records and Combine Inventory job.
+It uses a CSV input and JSON transformation rules, then outputs a merge-combine.csv file that can be used with Alma's built in Merge Records and Combine Inventory job.

 The CSV input file can be exported from the shared Alma Analytic:
 /Shared Folders/UTON Network 01OCUL_NETWORK/Reports/NZ Duplicates - for script/NZ Duplicates - TEMPLATE